 Shelley and Phil have been enjoying wine together for nearly 20 years.
 It all started with the book, Love by the Glass: Tasting Notes from a Marriage, written by Dorothy (Dottie) Gaiter and John Brecher, wine columnists for the Wall Street Journal for many years.
-Every couple in love with wine AND each other should read this book!
+Every couple in love with wine AND each other should read this book! *Note: We had the privilege of having Dottie and John on as guests in Episode 096, if you’re interested!

 And while the book started the two on their wine journey together, they continued to get further and further into the world of wine all on their own.
 They DID, however, adopt an idea from the book with their own phrase for toasting, when they open every new bottle of wine.
 See if you can identify it.
 One thing you will notice right away is Shelley is very quiet, however, her opinions about wine speak volumes.
 Phil is definitely the extrovert of the two (it’s a blessing and a curse) and, yes, he also speaks his opinion about wine.